 If you already have a clear vision for your brokerage and you feel you have a strong business background, then opening an independent brokerage may be the right decision for you.
 This is because franchisors (the parent franchise company) have already figured out the vision and the business plan for their brokerages, and they are typically inflexible to changes.
 Imagine a McDonald’s franchisee adding tacos to their menu—that would never fly!

-Therefore, if you are driven by your own vision that doesn’t align with the franchisor’s vision, then you’re typically not a good candidate for a franchise.
+If you are driven by your own vision, one that doesn’t align with the franchisor’s vision, then you’re typically not a good candidate for a franchise.
 On the other hand, if you have the drive to build a brokerage but don’t have a vision or a solid plan, then a franchise may be the perfect solution for you.

 Before you make your final decision, there are other things you must consider, like how you are going to attract agents and how much it will cost you to get your brokerage up and running.